return to homepage

 (Based on U.S. Geological Survey documents.)

 Table of significant (not all) earthquakes since 2001.
-The list includes earthquakes of magnitude 7.0 or larger or that caused fatalities.
+The list includes all earthquakes of magnitude 7.0 or larger and only those less than 7.0 that caused signiicant damage/fatalities.
 Therefore, do not take the number of earthquakes listed with a magnitude below 7.0 as representative of their frequency.

 Earthquakes by date, location magnitude and number of deaths.